imbryans/angular-course/README.md

 # Angular course

-Course teached by Fernando Herrera, watched in Udemy.
+Course teached by Fernando Herrera on Udemy.